Buy Tickets Online

 Where are baby-changing stations?

 Baby-changing stations are located in the women's and men's restrooms, near the escalators on each floor.
 A private restroom on the fifth floor is available for breastfeeding.
+The private restroom is single occupancy and includes an electrical outlet, as well as a chair, a baby-changing station, and a hand sanitizer dispenser.

 How can I prepare my kids for their visit to MoMA?